 It is an exciting time as we are collectively figuring out how existing patterns can be adapted and new patterns emerge.

 • The current (r)evolution in AI, driven by Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and other advancements, has been captivating to follow.
 One invaluable source for staying updated has been Simon Willison’s link blog.
 I’ve been closely following it for a while, appreciating the updates enriched with thoughtful commentary and context.
-While there are numerous […] read more
+While there are numerous posts each week, I’ve come to see the immense value in diving deeper into the ones that resonate with me.
+One of those posts that resonated a lot actually has not been about AI, but rather meta about blogging itself.
+Inspired by Simon Willison —… read more